Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

 \end{enumerate} \end{theorem}

-The variance from the covariates is completely eliminated out in the numerator of the asymptotic distribution of $S$, resulting in a distribution more concentrated around 0 than the standard normal distribution.
-In fact, the conclusion under PSR can be extended to a large class of covariate-adjusted randomization if Assumption \eqref{assum:diff_means} is replaced by \eqref{assum:diff_means_psr}.
-This can be considered as a natural extension of the conditions proposed in \citet{Ma2015} that lead to conservative tests for covariate-adaptive designs balancing discrete covariates.
-Note that the condition \eqref{assum:diff_means_psr} is quite strong and is not a necessary condition to have a conservative test.
-For example, the condition is not satisfied under RR while the test is also conservative as shown in Section \ref{sec:HypoTestSpecialRR}.
+The variance from the covariates is completely eliminated from the numerator of the asymptotic distribution of $S$, resulting in a distribution more concentrated around 0 than the standard normal distribution.
+In fact, the conclusion under PSR can be extended to a large class of CAR if Assumption \eqref{assum:diff_means} is replaced by \eqref{assum:diff_means_psr}.
+This can be considered as a natural extension of the conditions proposed in \citet{Ma2015} that lead to conservative tests for covariate-adaptive designs that balance discrete covariates.
+Note that condition \eqref{assum:diff_means_psr} is quite strong and is not a necessary condition for a conservative test.
+For example, the condition is not satisfied under RR, whereas the test is also conservative as shown in Section \ref{sec:HypoTestSpecialRR}.